jzl0257/CS6376_final/README.md

 1.Clone the code to a local repository

-2.Open the fold in MatLab
+2.Open the folder in MatLab

 3.Run the inv_pen_DataFile.m file